Surging gold prices push Indians to rein in, recycle

 TURNING TO SCRAP?

-With prices near 30,000 rupees -- viewed as the current ceiling because price charts indicate a stiff resistance level there after the November 15 record of 29,212 rupees -- Indians are turning in gold jewelry to melt down, temporarily reversing a long-term trend of falling scrap supply.
+With prices near 30,000 rupees -- viewed as the current ceiling because price charts indicate a stiff resistance level there after the Nov.
+15 record of 29,212 rupees -- Indians are turning in gold jewellery to melt down, temporarily reversing a long-term trend of falling scrap supply.

 "Current rupee prices provide an excellent opportunity for someone to melt or recycle their gold hoardings," Shah said, adding that all the scrap is old-fashioned or worn, implying people are not cashing in for quick profits.